sweng-epfl/public/project/01-Intro/Solution.md

         ...
 ```

-A good practice in Android is to extract all the text constants in an other file.
+A good practice in Android is to extract all the text constants in another file.
 To do that easily, open the "Code" view of your screen, and put your cursor on both `android:text=...` fields.
 Do `Alt + Enter` to show the quick fix toolbox.

 ### Create a greeting screen